libratbag/libratbag/DBusInterface.md

 #### `Resolution`
 - type: `uu`, read-write, mutable

-uint for the x and y resolution assigned to this entry, respectively
+uint for the x and y resolution assigned to this entry, respectively.
+The value for the resolution must be equal to or between the `Minimum` and `Maximum` of this resolution.

+If the resolution does not support separate x/y resolutions, x and y must be the same value.

 #### `ReportRate`
 - type: `u`, read-write, mutable

 uint for the report rate in Hz assigned to this entry

+If the resolution does not have the individual report rate capability, changing the report rate on one resolution will change the report rate on all resolutions.

 #### `Maximum`
 - type: `u`, read-only, constant

-uint for the maximum possible resolution
+uint for the maximum resolution

 #### `Minimum`
 - type: `u`, read-only, constant